yingyu2018/vfa-deploy-on-day-1-vfa-2018/README.md

 * Select your cover and profile pictures
 * Upload your cover and profile pictures to imgur (they should be jpg or png files):
-  * Head to <a href="http://imgur.com/" target="_blank">imgur.com</a>
-  * click on the blue 'Upload images' button on the top of the page
-  * You can then drag and drop the cover, and profile images to that page, or use the 'browse your computer option to find them manually'
-  * Click on the 'Start Upload' button to upload the images
+  * Head to <a href="https://imgur.com/upload/" target="_blank">imgur.com/upload</a> and upload your profile and cover images
-  * If you hover over the top right of each image, you should see a link with 3 little dots on the left, hover over those dots and copy the **direct link** URL and paste that somewhere safe. **You will need to use these links in the `css/styles.css` file to be able to display the images in your profile**.
+  * After you upload each image, copy the **direct link** URL and paste that somewhere safe. **You will need to use these links in the `css/styles.css` file to be able to display the images in your profile**.
 * Share links to your cover and profile images with your partner

 ## Structure